sergiomartins8/test-automation-bootstrap/docs/documentation.md

-The following is a set of guidelines and documentation to better experience the ui-automation-bootstrap's features.
+The following is a set of guidelines and documentation to better experience the test-automation-bootstrap's features.
 These are mostly guidelines, not rules.
 Use your best judgment, and feel free to propose changes to this document in a pull request.

 #### Table of contents